Leading up to the Chicago Marathon 2016

 Everything seemed to be rolling along just fine.
 For the majority of the race, I was listening to a custom station on Slacker radio, calculating times, chatting with runners and just enjoying the sights.

-At the 13 mile mark my the clock read 2:08.
-Of course, I started 14 minutes behind the first wave, which meant that my time was actually 1:56.
+nt that my time was actually 1:56.
 I did it.
 Sub two-hour half marathon and I still felt strong.

 Assessing my body after that, I only noticed some slight tightening of my hip-flexors.
 Everything else felt great.

-My quads, and calves started to tighten up a little more at the 18th mile aid station.
+My quads and calves started to tighten up a little more at the 18th-mile aid station.
 I felt it more passing the last flag of the aid stations when I re-started running.
 To be honest, I expected it earlier than that.

 The real pain hit at mile 21.
 My quads screamed, my hamstrings ached and my calves were on fire.
 I kept fueling with what was on the course, which luckily included some bananas.
 The potassium seemed to relieve a little of the pain but not the tightness.

 With 4 miles left to go, my inner dialogue argued with me from aid station to aid station.
-It expressed I needed to walk for a bit, however the idea that I could run a sub-4, intrigued me, so I continued on.
+It expressed I needed to walk for a bit, however, the idea that I could run a sub-4, intrigued me, so I continued on.

-At the 35k marker I noticed my slow down to over a 9 minute mile.
+At the 35k marker, I noticed my slow down to over a 9-minute mile.
 I would have to go sub 8:30 to finish under four hours.
-The uncomfortable tightness, and pain in my lower extremities expressed that it was not realistic.
+The uncomfortable tightness and pain in my lower extremities expressed that it was not realistic.
 However, that argument did not include seeing how close I could come.

 The 24-mile marker did include an extra 100 yards of walking before the need to complete this challenge took over.
-My inner thoughts reminded me of the final miles my completed Ironmans.
+My inner thoughts reminded me of the final miles of my completed Ironmans.
 Everything hurt, but the desire to cross the finish line, triumphant, began overwriting the pain signals to my brain.

-I turned the corner and my legs turned over a little faster identifying the sign practically yelling at runners, “400M(eters)” to go.
+I turned the corner and my legs turned over a little faster identifying the sign practically yelling at runners, “400M(meters)” to go.
 All I could think is one, more time around the track and it’s over.

 The 300m sign also brought the finish line into my view.
-At that point all the pain just went away.
+At that point, all the pain just went away.
 It was over.
 I crossed the finish line with my arms up in the air.
 I did it and just slightly over four hours.
 Final time: 4:04:17

 Limping through the chaos of the Chicago Marathon finish, I realized that even including the worry and pain, this experience was amazing.
 While the people, runners, and logistics were all wonderful, it was my internal struggle that made it great.